The User Role accessing the KLC endpoint must have the following access rights:

 Here’s a procedure to import into your dashboard to help kick start the Live Connect service if it isn’t allowing a connection.

 NOTE: This should be used on-demand only.
-There should be no reason to have this in a scheduled Policy.
+There no reason to have this run on a reoccurring basis.

 Alternately (or additionally) you could create a Monitor Set to automatically restart the service if it ever stops.